SGpp/DisCoTec/docs/getting_started.md

 and if no argument to the binary is specified, it will use the file called `ctparam` in the current working directory.
 Make sure that it exists and describes the parameters you want to run.

+As with the tests, make sure the correct MPI is loaded to your path.

 The exact format and naming in `ctparam` is not (yet) standardized, to allow adaptation for different solver applications.